mnriem/github-copilot-for-teaching/Teach-Chemistry-README.md

 - **Worked Examples**: Step-by-step solutions and explanations
 - **Quiz Mode**: Interactive questions to test your understanding
 - **Laboratory Mode**: Safe, guided explanations of chemical experiments and lab techniques
-- **Project Mode**: Build computational or theoretical chemistry projects
+- **Project Mode**: Build theoretical chemistry projects and conceptual models
-- **Multi-Tool Integration**: Web search, code execution, file reading
+- **Web Search Integration**: Access to up-to-date chemistry resources and educational content

 ## How It Works
 - Ask about chemical concepts, reactions, or laboratory techniques